saikumar1767/RenewableEnergyAnalytics/README.md

    - I made sure the application runs locally with the setup instructions below.

 6. **AWS Deployment:**
-   - Deployed the application and database to AWS using services like Elastic Beanstalk, EC2, RDS, or DynamoDB.
+   - Deployed the application and server to AWS using services like Elastic Beanstalk, EC2, S3, Route 53, and CloudFront.
    - Implemented HTTPS to secure application access.

 7. **Git CI/CD Pipeline:**